Drum major (marching band): United States marching bands

+Field shows

+Both high school and college field shows usually begin and end with a hand salute from the drum major(s).
+Salutes range in complexity from a simple hand-gesture to complicated routines involving many members of the band.
+The salute is traditionally the beginning of judging in a competition, and also signals the end of a band's show.
+A drum major is also responsible for calling the band to attention, beginning, and conducting the show.
+The drum major may use a whistle, vocal, or hand commands to accomplish this.
+This practice goes back to the military origins of the marching or field band.

 To see one to three drum majors in most ensembles is typical.
 In some ensembles, drum majors switch positions during the show to allow all individuals a chance to conduct from the central podium.
-Occasionally, they may also serve in other capacities such as performing a solo, in which case one or two band directors would conduct the band temporarily until the drum major(s) would finish their/his/her solo.
+Occasionally, they may also serve in other capacities such as performing a solo, in which case one or two band directors would conduct the band temporarily until the drum major(s) would finish their solo.

 A marching band or drum corps drum major (field conductor) is in charge of holding the band or corps together, and directing the entire band or corps during shows and competitions.
 This drum major can come from any section of the performing unit: percussion, winds, or color guard.
 They are chosen on their musical abilities, leadership qualities, attitude, and passion for the sport.
 The Drum Major is the highest-ranked band participant, usually followed by the captain(s) of the drumline, then by guard captain(s), pit captain(s) horn sergeant(s), section leaders and band officers.

 In military bands, such as the Fightin' Texas Aggie Band or Highty-Tighties, drum majors are senior officers who are responsible for discipline and order of the band off the field, in addition to performance duties.
 They often command the band as an independent unit even off the playing field, and are treated according to their rank.
 In these bands, drum majors also march on the field and frequently use maces.
 Uniforms are in traditional military style; consequently, drum majors are distinguished by rank and unit insignia or distinguishing uniform modifications.
 For example, a drum major of the aforementioned Aggie Band could be recognized by his prominent wear of a whistle and chain, which is worn with the uniform even when not performing band-related duties.
 (Similar clothing in other bands may include sashes, unique headwear, or differently colored uniforms.)
 An example can be seen here.